opentripplanner/OpenTripPlanner/README.md

 ## Performance Test

-[📊 Speed Bench Mark](https://otp-performance.leonard.io/) We run the SpeedTest (incloded in the code) to measure the performance for every PR merged into OTP.
-The Grapfana report run a set of test-cases for a fixed Norwegian Netex data set.
+[📊 Speed Bench Mark](https://otp-performance.leonard.io/) We run the SpeedTest (included in the code) to measure the performance for every PR merged into OTP.
+The test uses a fixed Norwegian Netex data set and Grafana is used to display the results.

 ## Repository layout